 Note that results obtained in the MareNostrum are just indicators of the peak performance reachable with this machine.
-In this computer we are not using a 64-node network, but a full Myrinet-2000 fat-tree capable of linking the more than 10 K nodes of this computer.
-The 64 CPUs used in the experiment were not necessarily consecutive; in fact, we don't know the exact placement used by the scheduler, which means that the CPUs could be located in different leaves of the fat-tree.
-Measurements were taken when the machine was in production, and other applications were running (and using the network) at the same time, so some degree of interference was present-at least in the network, because the compute nodes were used exclusively by our applications.
+In this computer we are not using a 64-node network, but a full Myrinet-2000 fat-tree capable of linking the more than 10K nodes of this computer.
+The 64 CPUs used in the experiment were not consecutive, but located in different portions of the tree's leaves.
+Measurements were taken when the machine was in production, and other applications were running (and using the network) at the same time, so some degree of interference was present - at least in the network, because the compute nodes were used exclusively by our applications.
 Therefore, it should not look strange that the predictions for our 1 Gb/s network are so close to the measurements with the 2 Gb/s Myrinet-2000 network.

-7 Related Work
+7 Related work

-In the literature we can find many papers discussing different aspects of trace capturing mechanisms and utilization of traces for performance evaluation-see for example [10].
-For the specific topic of interconnection networks, Chapters 23 to 25 of [7] are of particular relevance.
+In the literature we can find many papers discussing different aspects of trace capturing mechanisms and utilization of traces for performance evaluation - see for example [10].
+For the specific topic of interconnection networks, Chapters 23 to 25 of [7] are of particular interest.
 In addition to performance evaluation and prediction, other common use of traces of parallel applications is visualization, often as a help for debugging and detection of bottlenecks.
 The list of references would be very long, because this is a well-established area of work, so we focus on the main topics addressed in this paper.

-7.1 Alternative Ways of Obtaining Trace Files
+7.1 Alternative ways of obtaining trace files

 MPE is not the only way of acquiring traces of MPI applications.
-There are many other options available (see [13] for a review), but most of them are based on the instrumentation of application source code, or on the substitution of standard MPI functions by instrumented versions at compile time using the PMPI interface.
-As they work at the application level, they cannot be totally accurate regarding message send/receive times.
-An alternative way of getting traces would be to capture information at a lower level.
-The operating system, or a set of middleware daemons providing services to running MPI applications, should be capable of recording the actual timestamps of communication events thus providing better timing information.
-An example of this approach is Sun's Dtrace [18].
+There are many other options available (see [14] for a review), but most of them are based on the instrumentation of application source code, or on the substitution of standard MPI functions by instrumented versions at compile time using the PMPI interface.
+As they work at the application level, they cannot be totally accurate regarding message send / receive times.
+An alternative way of getting traces would be capturing information at a lower level.
+The operating system, or a set of middleware daemons providing services to running MPI applications, should be capable of recording the actual timestamps of communication events.
+This approach would provide better timing information.
+An example of this approach is Sun's Dtrace [19].

-Yet another way of generating a trace file in environments such as networks of work-stations could be using a network sniffer that captures packet interchanges between computers.
-A programmable sniffer such as Wireshark [27] could be used to this purpose.
-A trace file generated this way would contain records with this information: <timestamp, origin, destination, data>, with accurate timestamps.
+Yet another way of generating a trace file in environments such as networks of workstations could be using a network sniffer that captures packet interchanges between computers.
+A programmable sniffer such as Wireshark [28] could be used to this purpose.
+A trace file generated this way would contain records with this information: < timestamp, origin, destination, data>, with accurate timestamps.
 However, these tools capture network-level frames, so we do not know whether a burst of packets belongs to the same long message, or are a sequence of smaller ones.
-Also, we know when a packet has been delivered by the network to the receiving node, but not when it is actually available to the corresponding application process.
+Also, we know when a packet has been delivered by the network to the receiving node, but not when they are actually available to the corresponding application processes.
 We have a temporal order of records, but this is not a causal order, because inter-dependencies are not captured.
-An additional shortcoming of this approach appears when several processes share a single computer (a common scenario when we need traces for large systems): since message interchange between the processes that share a machine is done internally, the network is not used, so we do not have the associated trace records.
+An additional shortcoming of this approach appears when several processes share a single computer (a common scenario when we need traces for large systems): as message interchange between the processes that share a machine is done internally, the network is not used, so we do not have the associated trace records.